Summer 2020 Online Instruction

 As all Summer 2020 courses will be taught online, the immunization documentation requirement is waived for Summer 2020.

-Submit your photo ID
+Submit your photo

 Please check the Academic Calendar to confirm when “Summer Per Credit Tuition Charges” are due.
 Summer per credit tuition charges are generally due during the month of June.